micahwoods/micahwoods.github.io/_posts/2017-12-02-is-mlsn-the-average.md

 The MLSN guideline is set at the 0.1 level.
 That is, 10% of soils producing good turf are expected to have that element at a level below MLSN.

+Rather than applying fertilizer to keep the soil nutrient levels higher than about 80% of other soils producing good turf, we think it makes sense to set a lower level that one doesn't want to drop below.